Rats in Singapore: 2 can become 2 million in 2 years if there is no intervention

 So how many rats are there in Singapore?
 Pest control companies tell The Straits Times there is no precise data.

-In October 2022, MP Mariam Jaafar asked in Parliament if there was a rat infestation problem on the island.
-Figures from the National Environment Agency (NEA) – which conducts routine surveillance to pinpoint areas with rat activity – pointed to a fluctuating but persistent problem.
+In October 2022, Ms Mariam Jaafar, an MP for Sembawang GRC, asked in Parliament if there was a rat infestation problem on the island.
+Figures from the National Environment Agency – which conducts routine surveillance to pinpoint areas with rat activity – pointed to a fluctuating but persistent problem.

-In 2020 and 2021, the average number of rat burrows detected in public areas during each two-month surveillance cycle were 4,300 and 3,900 respectively.
+In 2020 and 2021, the average number of rat burrows detected in public areas during each two-month surveillance cycle was 4,300 and 3,900, respectively.

 As social and economic activities resumed in the aftermath of Covid-19, the number for 2022 hovered around 4,100 as at August.
 Nonetheless, this figure was lower than the pre-Covid-19 count of 4,740 in 2019.